Roger Goodell Contract: Report Claims New Demands Include $50M, Private Jet, Family Lifetime Health Insurance

 — Sally Jenkins (@sallyjenx) November 12, 2017

-Others even focused on the seemingly negative effect that Roger Goodell’s leadership & management has caused for the NFL primarily from a busines standpoint.
+Others even focused on the seemingly negative effect that Roger Goodell’s leadership and management has caused for the NFL primarily from a business standpoint.

 ????
 The NFL viewership & attendance is down yet Commissioner Roger Goodell is reportedly asking for a raise from $30 mil to $49.5 mil per year plus lifetime use of a private jet.

-Wish I could get a raise while running my company into the ground. ????https://t.co/YcPTQUldpX
+Wish I could get a raise while running my company into the ground.????https://t.co/YcPTQUldpX

 — J.D. (@JDsMindcrime) November 13, 2017

 Forbes reports that the 10 wealthiest NFL team owners have a combined worth of over $61 billion.
 Another report from September 2017 claimed that the Dallas Cowboys was at the top of the list as the most valuable team in the league (worth $4.8 billion).
-If the allegations about Roger Goodell and his contractual demands are true, perhaps he is just trying to get a bigger “piece of the pie” regardless of whether players, fans or critics believe he deserves it or not.
+If the allegations about Roger Goodell and his contractual demands are true, perhaps he is just trying to get a bigger “piece of the pie” regardless of whether players, fans, or critics believe he deserves it or not.

 As of now, there still has not been any official report confirming exactly what Roger Goodell will receive from the compensation package offered by the team owners.